Santa Rosa Hit-And-Run Accident Lawyers

 Even if a driver strikes an unattended parked vehicle, they can be charged with a misdemeanor if they leave the scene without providing the other owner with their name and contact information.
 Misdemeanor hit-and-runs are punishable by up to six months in jail and a fine.
 Additional penalties can include three years of probation, payment for property damage, and two points on the at-fault person’s driver’s license.

-As a hit-and-run accident victim, recovering financial compensation for your injuries can easily be a burden.
+As a hit-and-run accident victim, seeking financial compensation for your injuries can be a complex process.
 Call (888) 488-1391 and seek legal help from our Santa Rosa hit-and-run accident lawyers.
-We can help you secure monetary compensation even if the liable driver cannot be located.

 Why Hit-And-Run Accidents Happen

 Many drivers who flee the scene after causing a vehicular collision do so to avoid legal consequences.
-For example, if the at-fault driver speeds away from a car accident, one might presume they are:
+Common reasons a driver might flee after a car accident include:

 - Driving under the influence of drugs or alcohol.